 Muscle endurance is how long your body can sustain an exercise.
 Muscle growth occurs when you lift moderate to heavy weights for many reps.
 If you’re consistently circuit training with weights and pushing yourself to hit high reps, you’ll find you can perform exercises for longer without fatigue and lift heavier weights for more reps.

-Best Gyms for Circuit Training
+Best Gyms for a Circuit Workout with Weights

 You can do circuit training with weights at home, at the gym, or a combination of both.
 One thing that makes this workout style so flexible is that most fitness facilities are designed for circuit training, with some even having designated circuit training spaces for individual or group workouts.